2019-2022: Early bird tuition special now available

 The Ayurvedic Doctor (AD) 2,500-hour program is designed to train professionals of the highest caliber in Ayurveda for accomplishing the two goals of Ayurveda—Swasthasya Swasthya Rakshanam: to preserve the health of a healthy person, and Aturasya Vikara Prashamanam: to heal the imbalances of the sick.
 Students will gain the advanced Ayurvedic tools necessary to support healing of imbalances in the human mind-body systems and prevent future disease.
 These tools include a comprehensive nutritional education (Ahara), daily routines and practices to maximize health (Vihar), a clear understanding of the mind and thought processes (Vichara), plus their relationship to well-being, herbs and herbal formulation to facilitate healing, and personalized Ayurvedic detox and rejuvenation (Panchakarma and Rasayana) protocol.

-The unique feature of this program is the specialty track to enable our Ayurvedic Doctors to specialize in their chosen clinical area of passionate.
+The unique feature of this program is the specialty track to enable our Ayurvedic Doctors to specialize in their chosen clinical area of passion.
 Upon successful completion of the AD course you will be awarded an Ayurvedic Doctor Certificate.

 - 2.5 Years – 2,500 Total Hours